anistor09/RestaurantManagerApp_Internship/README.md

 You can use `npm run` to see all possible scripts.

-To also have access to the analytics, the backend needs to be started with Gradle Boot Run.

 ## Features
 Now, we will provide a comprehensive overview of the various functionalities and capabilities offered by our application.
 We divided each of the key features in a separate section.